ubccpsc/507/README.md

 Sept 8, 2022 -> Dec 1, 2022 (```2022W1```).

+### **NOTE: Attending the first class and submitting your paper selections by the deadline is required to pass the course.
+If you cannot do this, please get in touch with the instructor before the first class / paper submission deadline**

 # Overview

 Software is a human product.
 Developers are intrinsic to software development; as systems scale in size and complexity, the challenges that developers must overcome rapidly increase.
 The theme of this Advanced Software Engineering course will be 'Human Aspects of Software Engineering'.
 We will examine why creating software is a hard problem and how these problems have been addressed and evaluated both in research and practice.
 We will focus on development-based activities (rather than planning or requirements-based activities).
 The course will be seminar-based and will involve weekly reading and discussion.
 The project will involve building a software development tool to address a problem you have faced writing software yourself; this will likely involve a large amount of programming.
 This course is offered by the [Department of Computer Science](http://www.cs.ubc.ca/) at the [University of British Columbia](http://ubc.ca).